 • 555 Fukudo, Ogori City, Fukuoka

-• Access: 5 min. walk from Nishitetsu Hatama Sta.
+• Access: 5 min. on foot from Nishitetsu Hatama Sta.

 Gondo Ryokushuen Garden